coronapl/grammar-parser/README.md

 - `python3 main.py`
   - The first line must be number that determines the number of productions to read.
 - `git clone https://github.com/coronapl/grammar-parser.git && cd grammar-parser && chmod +x run.sh && ./run.sh`
+- If you want add another test, you can include it in the `test_cases` directory.
+After that, you need to include the relative path of the test case in the `test_cases` list inside the `run.sh` script.

 ## Examples